cosmos72/stmx/README.md

 and are re-executed from the beginning if there are conflicts.

-STM gives freedom from deadlocks, automatic roll-back on failure, and it resolves the tension between granularity and concurrency.
+STM gives freedom from deadlocks, automatic roll-back on failure, and it aims at resolving the tension between granularity and concurrency.

 Installation and loading